Who is an Endocrinologist?

 - Diabetes and Metabolism – Treating various forms of diabetes and other metabolic diseases like obesity is a specialty of an endocrinologist.

-- Thyroid Disease – An endocrinologist is an expert in treating the wide range of disorders affecting the thyroid, the butterfly-shaped gland in the front of the neck.
+- Thyroid Disease – An endocrinologist specializes in treating various disorders that affect the thyroid, the butterfly-shaped gland located at the front of the neck.

 - Endocrine Oncology – An endocrinologist is a specialist in endocrine system-related cancers.
 The study, diagnosis, and treatment of cancer are under the purview of oncology.

-- Neuroendocrinology – In this area, the endocrinologist focuses on the relationship between the nervous and endocrine systems.
+- Neuroendocrinology – In this field, the endocrinologist examines the interaction between the nervous system and the endocrine system.
 For instance, they look into how our brain regulates our body’s hormonal activity.

 - Pediatric Endocrinology – Treating children with endocrine disorders is the specialty of a pediatric endocrinologist.